nuxt-contrib/metal/README.md

   - utils-merge@1.0.1
 ```

-**nuxt-metal** is an attempt to provide a middleware framework with matching
+**nuxt-metal** is an attempt to provide a fully backwards-compatible rewrite
-API and fully backwards-compatible, while fully supporting async middleware
+of connect in modern JavaScript, with added support for async middleware and a
-and offering a restructured codebase with many simplifications, cleanups and
+restructured codebase with many simplifications, cleanups and idiomatic rewrites.
-idiomatic rewrites conforming to idiomatic, modern JavaScript – without
-compromising performance, if not even improving it slightly.
+All without compromising performance, if not improving it slightly.

 ## Acknowledgement